openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-abilityAccessCtrl.md

 > **NOTE**
 >
 > This API is no longer maintained since API version 9.
-You are advised to use [checkAccessToken](#checkaccesstoken9).
+Use [checkAccessToken](#checkaccesstoken9) instead.

 **System capability**: SystemCapability.Security.AccessToken